Local imperfect feedback control in non-equilibrium biophysical systems enabled by thermodynamic constraints: Thermodynamic constraints enable simple rules for tracking and adaptation

-where $S_{a1}$ is a fixed scalar constant, $C_1$ denotes the current value of a network observable, and $C_1^\text{env}$ is its environmentally determined target value.
-We refer to Equation~\ref{eq1Ddyn} as local because only one network observable, rather than the whole network state, is used to provide feedback to $\alpha_a$.
-Depending on the sign of $S_{a1}$, the term proportional to $C_1^\text{env}$ represents either a degradation or production term for the affinity $\alpha_a$, while the term proportional to $C_1(\mathbf{p})$ represents a process with the opposite effect.
+where $S_{a1}$ is a fixed scalar constant, $C_1(\mathbf{p})$ denotes the current value of a network observable, and $C_1^\text{env}$ is its environmentally determined target value.
+We refer to Equation~\ref{eq1Ddyn} as local because only one network observable, rather than the whole network state, is used to provide feedback to $\lambda_a$, and it is imperfect in the sense that it only approximates a universally stable feedback rule based on a Lyapunov function (see Appendix \ref{App:FormFeed}).
+Since $\lambda_a$ is monotonically related to $\Lambda_a$, one may equivalently write the feedback in terms of $\lambda_a$ with the same sign, provided the dynamics do not drive $\lambda_a$ to nonphysical negative values.
+Depending on the sign of $S_{a1}$, the term proportional to $C_1^\text{env}$ represents either a degradation or production term for the variable $\Lambda_a$, while the term proportional to $C_1(\mathbf{p})$ represents a process with the opposite effect.
 We emphasize that Equation \ref{eq1Ddyn} is linear in a single observable $C_1(\mathbf{p})$.
-While this simple linear form might be expected to achieve control close to a fixed point, we show in the subsequent sections that the thermodynamic constraint derived above enables this linear form to achieve control and adaptation globally.
+While this simple linear form might be expected to achieve control close to a fixed point, we show in the subsequent sections that the thermodynamic constraint derived above can enable this linear form to achieve control and adaptation globally.

-Updates of the form implied by Equation~\ref{eq1Ddyn} may naturally arise in various biological contexts.
-For instance, in transcriptional circuits, gene products can interfere with the transcription factors (TFs) that bind to promoter regions~\cite{reyer2021kinetic}.
-In the schematic four-state model shown in Figure~\ref{BiologicalExamples}, the concentration of a gene product (GP) is, in the quasi-steady-state limit, proportional to the occupancy of both states bound to RNA polymerase (RNAP).
-The GP then degrades the TF according to